Save emails and attachments to a database (SQL Server)

 The program supports and works with any compatible ODBC data source such as MySQL, Oracle, PostgreSQL and more.
 This post only explores setting up to save the data in SQL Server but also has information on how to tweak it for other database types.

-This feature is available with the Mail Attachment Downloader PRO Server version.
+The feature of saving emails to databases is just one of the features available with the Mail Attachment Downloader PRO Server version.

 - Let’s start off by adding a new data source — click on the Database tab -> Add ODBC source button